Understanding Unregistered Barristers

 • The exercise of a right of audience - This means representing clients and speaking on their behalf in court or tribunal proceedings.

-• The conduct of litigation - This involves managing legal proceedings for a client, including starting or defending court cases.
+• The conduct of litigation - This involves managing legal proceedings for a client, including initiating or defending court cases.

-• Reserved instrument activities - This primarily relates to preparing certain legal documents for property transactions, such as conveyancing (buying and selling land or property).
+• Reserved instrument activities - This primarily relates to preparing specific legal documents for property transactions, such as conveyancing (the process of buying and selling land or property).

-• Probate activities - This means handling the administration of a deceased person’s estate, such as applying for probate or letters of administration.
+• Probate activities refer to the administration of a deceased person’s estate, including the application for probate or letters of administration.

 • Notarial activities - These are services provided by a notary public, such as authenticating documents for use abroad.